richard-porter/dimensional-authorship/analysis/permanent-tells.md

 The simulation requires the biography to be in the prompt.
 That requirement is the tell.

-If an AI produces a document with apparently uninstructed cross-domain contamination, path-dependence artifacts, authentic-seeming rejection patterns, productive incoherence, temporally-anchored direction changes, and biographical constraints — and if that document was produced from a single session with a detailed biography in the prompt — then:
+If an AI produces a document with apparently uninstructed cross-domain contamination, path-dependence artifacts, authentic-seeming rejection patterns, productive incoherence, temporally-anchored direction changes, biographical constraints, and managed register boundaries — and if that document was produced from a single session with a detailed biography in the prompt — then:

 1. The biography is in the session record
 1. The tells are traceable to the prompt